 If New Zealand had an FMD outbreak, vaccines could be used to control spread of the disease.
 Vaccines help manage an FMD outbreak by reducing how much and how fast the virus spreads.

-Vaccines can help slow the spread of disease when given to healthy animals that live near infected animals or are at risk of exposure to the virus.
+Vaccines can help slow the spread of disease when given to healthy animals that either live near infected animals or are at risk of exposure to the virus.

 Limitations of vaccines

 Although vaccines can help manage an FMD outbreak, they have their limitations.
-They take time to manufacture and distribute, and are expensive for industry and government.
+They take time to manufacture and distribute, and they are expensive for industry and government.

 Vaccines aren't an alternative to slaughtering animals.
-They don't work straight away and vaccinated animals can still spread the virus.
+They don't work straight away, and vaccinated animals can still spread the virus.
 For this reason, all susceptible animals on properties with FMD would still need to be humanely slaughtered to eradicate the disease from New Zealand – even if they've been vaccinated.

 Who to contact

 If you have questions about FMD, email firstname.lastname@example.org